 - Use appropriate dunnage between the carton to prevent excessive area between cartons.

-- Use load protectors to evenly disperse weight.
+- Use load protectors to disperse weight evenly.

 3. For non-palletized freight, the shipment should be in shipping containers, crates, or corrugated boxes when possible.

-- Use strong containers efficient in supporting big weights and double box when needed.
+- Use sturdy containers efficient in supporting big weights and double box when needed.

 - Protect from flexing by strengthening edges.

-- Make sure internal products are protected by utilizing a suitable cushioning product.
+- Make sure internal products are safe by utilizing a suitable cushioning product.

 - Seal seams and closures using reinforced tape.

-4. Develop labels with total address details, consisting of telephone number and postcodes, and connect to each piece.
+4. Develop labels with complete address details, consisting of telephone number and postcodes, and connect to each piece.

 5. Secure freight to the pallet by using straps or banding and then use stretch wrapping to keep all the pieces together.

-6. Make certain that each side of every pallet has the complete address information as well, including numbers and postal codes of the shipper and consignee.
+6. Make sure that each side of every pallet has the complete address information as well, including numbers and postal codes of the shipper and consignee.

-Remember, be sure that you follow your freight carrier’s guidelines and guidelines extremely carefully in order to safeguard your shipment from damage and prevent additional charges.
+Remember, be sure that you follow your freight carrier’s guidelines extremely carefully to safeguard your shipment from damage and prevent additional charges.

 How to Ship Freight Using Fleet Concepts